Characterizing Graph Datasets for Node Classification: Homophily-Heterophily Dichotomy and Beyond

 It is expected that datasets with high homophily $h_{adj}$ also have high $\LI$ since homophily implies informative neighbor classes.
 For medium-level homophily, $\LI$ can behave differently: for instance, \texttt{ogbn-arxiv} and \texttt{twitter-hate} have similar homophily levels, while the neighbors in \texttt{ogbn-arxiv} are significantly more informative.
 For heterophilous datasets, $\LI$ can potentially be very different, as we demonstrate in Section~\ref{sec:correlation} on synthetic and semi-synthetic data.
 However, most existing heterophilous datasets have $\mathrm{LI} \approx 0$.
-This issue was partially addressed in a recent paper by~\citet{platonov2022critical}, where several new heterophilous datasets are collected.
+This issue is partially addressed by new heterophilous datasets recently proposed in~\cite{platonov2022critical}.
 For the proposed \texttt{roman-empire} dataset, $\LI = 0.11$ and $h_{adj} = -0.05$.
-Thus, while being strictly heterophilous, this dataset has non-zero label informativeness, which means that neighboring classes are informative.
+Thus, while being heterophilous, this dataset has non-zero label informativeness, meaning that neighboring classes are somewhat informative.
 We believe that datasets with more interesting connectivity patterns will be collected in the future.

-\subsection{Correlation of LI with GNN Performance}
+\subsection{Correlation of LI with GNN performance}

 Recently, it has been shown that standard GNNs can sometimes perform well on non-homophilous datasets~\cite{luan2021heterophily, ma2021homophily}.
 We hypothesize that GNNs can learn more complex relationships between nodes than just homophily, and they will perform well as long as the node's neighbors provide some information about this node.
 Thus, we expect $\mathrm{LI}$ to better correlate with the performance of GNNs than homophily.
 To illustrate this, we use carefully designed synthetic and semi-synthetic data.
 First, it allows us to cover all combinations of homophily levels and label informativeness.
 Second, we can control that only a connection pattern changes while other factors affecting the performance are fixed.
-This could not be achieved for real datasets: they may differ in the number of features and their informativeness, the number of classes and their balance, the evaluation measure, and so on.
-Clearly, the performance on datasets with more informative features can sometimes be larger, even if neighbors are less informative.